What is the Kano Model?

 - Rejection features should be avoided at all costs.
 Often they do not only lead to rejection by individual customers, but “talk around” and the image of a product and/or a manufacturer suffers.

-The identification of important product features in the Kano Model
+The Analysis of Product Characteristics with the Kano Model

-- Functional – i.e. formulated positively: What would you say if the product had “xyz”?
+- Functional – i.e. formulated positively – question: What would you say if the product had “xyz”?

-- Dysfunctional – i.e. formulated negatively: What would you say if the product DOES NOT have “xyz”?
+- Dysfunctional – i.e. formulated negatively – question: What would you say if the product DID NOT have “xyz”?

 The two red fields show contradictory statements.